 - Clients who want to take control of their tax liabilities and not wait till death to mitigate tax, especially in a political and economic climate where each year we see the government upping the tax take

-- Clients with a heavily investment-weighted estate (buy-to-let portfolio, investment bonds etc.) – it is likely that the main residence NRB will assist in reducing the bill but the investments themselves will not benefit from it
+- Clients with a heavily investment-weighted estate (buy-to-let portfolio, investment bonds etc.) – it is likely that the Residence NRB will assist in reducing the bill but the investments themselves will not benefit from it

 - Clients with a property close to the (enhanced) NRB - it is likely that house prices will increase at a rate higher than the allowance (CPI) meaning that there will be an excess on death